Welcome to the University of Kentucky Department of Mechanical and Aerospace Engineering!

 - Vibro-Acoustics Consortium

 Beyond these centers, faculty members and students conduct research in specialized laboratories.
 I invite you to explore our website and see the detailed work and interests of our faculty members and students.
 I also welcome you to visit our campus to learn more about our education and research programs and to find out how you can engage with the university, our faculty members and our students.

-Tennessee Valley Authority Professor and Chair of the Department of Mechanical and Aerospace Engineering
+Donald and Gertrude Lester Professor; Chair of the Department of Mechanical and Aerospace Engineering